 Battle is not pretty.
-It is costly, and it requires discipline to obtain victory.
-Thus, in boot camp, soldiers learn winning strategies so they can fight, and win.
+It requires discipline for victory.
+In boot camp, soldiers learn winning strategies so they can fight and win.

-I will be the first to admit that the word “endure,” especially paired with “suffering” seems strenuous and grueling.
-It is not appealing.
-However, it is discomfort that is necessary for growth.
-What we are willing to endure, reaps many benefits.
-As Christ shapes us, we become better “soldiers.”
+The word endure, when paired with suffering, seems strenuous and unappealing.
+However, discomfort is necessary for growth and reaps many benefits.
+As Christ shapes us, we become better soldiers.

 Endure suffering along with me as a good soldier of Christ Jesus.
 Soldiers don’t get tied up in the affairs of civilian life, for then they cannot please the officer who enlisted them.
 And athletes cannot win the prize unless they follow the rules.
 And hardworking farmers should be the first to enjoy the fruit of their labor.~2 Timothy 2:3-6 NASB

-P- Patience– In order to endure we must increase in patience.
-Patience cannot be rushed.
-It steadily builds over time.
-Patience is gained while we are enduring the suffering.
+Patience cannot be rushed but builds over time as we endure suffering.
 We only develop patience when we are determined to have a single focus.
 Patience teaches us self-discipline.
-No patience; no discipline.

-A – Accept– We accept our responsibility to serve Christ no matter the cost.
-We determine to see this journey to completion.
-We accept that we must give up whatever is necessary to be successful in this endeavor.
-We recognize we are called to serve.
-We have a decision to make when we decide to accept this call.
-Just like the soldier in boot camp, we consider the cost, and we know that we must follow through with hard choices.
-We ask ourselves, “Am I willing to accept the challenge?”
+We serve Christ no matter the cost, determined to complete the journey.
+We must give up whatever is necessary to succeed in our call to serve.
+Like the soldier in boot camp, we consider the cost, and we know that we must follow through with hard choices.

-S – Sacrifice– We must sacrifice those things that we cannot control.
-We cannot control the outcome of suffering, but we can make a decision to live a life purposely surrendered to Christ.
+We cannot control the outcome of suffering, but we can surrender to Christ.
 It is not a sacrifice if it does not cost us anything.
-Boot camp requires us to separate ourselves from family, friends, ideology, and our perspective, and take on a whole new mindset–that of Christ’s.
-Remember, when we sacrifice, we are giving some things up but we are gaining better ways.
-The sacrifice has value and purpose.
-When we endure suffering as a good soldier of Christ Jesus, we gain Christ.
+Boot camp requires separation from family, friends, ideology, and perspective.
+We take on Christ’s mindset, and this sacrifice has value and purpose.

-S – Strength– We gain strength by suffering.
-It builds the inner man and increases our ability to trust the Lord.
-Strength can only build when we continue to push.
-Strength only results when we don’t quit.
-We will never know how much strength we truly have until we find ourselves in the midst of a battle.
+We gain strength by suffering.
+It builds the inner person and increases our ability to trust God.
+Strength can only be built when we push.
+We will never know how much strength we have until we find ourselves in a battle.

 Have you gone through Christ’s boot camp of suffering?
 Share your experience.

 Father God, help me to develop good character through suffering.
-Like a soldier in boot camp, help me to give up worldly security, and endure hardships.
-Help me to remember the purpose I am working towards, and that my highest desire is to minister effectively.
-Encourage me to move forward, strengthening me when I experience weak moments.
-When I have missed the mark, redirect me, and help me to keep going, with my focus upon You.
-I love You.
+As a soldier in boot camp, help me to give up worldly security and endure hardships.
+Help me to remember the purpose I am working toward and that my highest desire is to minister effectively.
+Encourage me to move forward and strengthen me when I experience weak moments.
+When I have missed the mark, redirect me and help me to keep going with my focus on You.
+In Jesus’ name, amen.

 Copyright 2021: Boot Camp: Charles E. Maldon, Jr.: All Rights Reserved